plumed-tutorials/plumed-tutorials/contribute.md

 Adding a lesson to the PLUMED-SCHOOL is free and easy.
 To do so you must:

 * Collect the input files that the students will need to run the calculations that they will perform as they complete the exercise.
-* Write a README file in [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) that explains the tasks that the students should work through during the lesson and how they should use the input files you provide.
+* Write instructions in [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) that explain the tasks that the students should work through during the lesson and how they should use the input files you provide.
 More detailed information on how to do this is provided below.
+Notice that you can divide your instructions inbetween as many markdown files as you feel is appropriate.
-* Identify videos and jupyter notebook files that you think it would be useful to share with students in order to help them complete your lesson.
+* Identify embedable objects (e.g. YouTube videos) and jupyter notebook files that you think it would be useful to share with students in order to help them complete your lesson.
+* Write a file called EMBED.yml that contains information about the location of the videos that you would like students to have access to.
+See instructions below.
+* Write a file called NAVIGATION.md that contains a flowchart that shows students the order they should work through your exercises.
+See instructions below.
-* Create and upload a zip file containing the input files, the jupyter notebooks and your markdown README file to your favorite repository.
+* Create and upload a zip file containing the input files, the jupyter notebooks, your markdown files, the EMBED.yml file and the NAVIGATION.md to your favorite repository.
 Popular solutions are [Zenodo](https://zenodo.org) and [GitHub](http://github.com) (we would recommend creating a git repository and using the second of these tools).
 Additional info about where to host your zip file can be found [here](https://github.com/plumed-nest/plumed-nest/blob/master/README.md#zip-info).

 To incorporate your lesson into the PLUMED-SCHOOL website you then need to write a yaml file like the one below: